sevenwire/forgery/README.md

 ## Contributing

 This is a work in progress and an open source project, so feel free to contribute.

 We'll take pull requests via git or suggestions via the issues tab.
 Any work done on Forgery will get you into the credits list and in our hearts.

-## Credits

-Thanks to the authors and contributors:

-- Nate Sutton (nate aka fowlduck)
-- Brandon Arbini (brandonarbini)
-- Josh Nichols (technicalpickles)
-- Jeremy Stephens (viking aka crookshanks)
-- Darcy Laycock (Sutto)
-- Lukas Westermann (lwe)
-- Mike Dungan
-- Andrew Selder (aselder)
-- Thomas Sinclair (anathematic)
-- Stafford Brunk (wingrunr21)
-- SixArm (SixArm)
-- Akira Matsuda (amatsuda)
-- Diego Plentz (plentz)
-- Gabe Berke-Williams (gabebw)
-- Todd Mazierski (toddmazierski)
-- Galen Palmer (palmergs)
-- Matt Bertino (mbbertino)
-- Olle Jonsson (olleolleolle)

-## Licensing

-Copyright (c) 2007 Sevenwire LLC

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-On that note, have fun!